PeterCamejo/ShellProject/README.md

 * Working Features:

 (1) All Builtin Functions

 * Features that require further testing:

-(1) Aliases in general should be more thoroughly tested.
+(1) Alias processing

 *	Current Bugs:

-After "cd w/ filepath" command, prompt shifts right by one space.Does not affect functionality.
-This also happens with addalias.

-Inputting a valid alias into command line will currently cause segmentation fault.
+Alias processing does not expand other aliases

 Printenv command before setenv causes segmentation fault.
 (Alex : I do not encounter this bug.)